 This is the third vote today.

-Victoria Sparks, who is a Republican from Indiana, uh, who is running for the Senate, considering running for the Senate in Indiana here, she has voted present on the past two votes.
+Victoria Sparks, who is a Republican from Indiana, who is running for the Senate, considering running for the Senate in Indiana here, she has voted present on the past two votes.

-She says, We need to go into a closed door Republican conference meeting and hash this out.
+She says we need to go into a closed-door Republican conference meeting and hash this out.

-People are getting grouchy, they're sniping at one another.
+They're sniping at one another.

-That sometimes means not only are people getting tired of this, but sometimes that helps produce a a solution.
+That sometimes means not only are people getting tired of this, but sometimes that helps produce a solution.

 That was probably the most animated we've seen on the House floor.

-And at what point do people say, look, you know, there are Newtonian physics here at work, uh, Newtonian political physics, and they are not working in your favor, Kevin McCarthy.
+And at what point do people say, look, you know, there are Newtonian physics here at work, Newtonian political physics, and they are not working in your favor, Kevin McCarthy.

 What is our exit strategy?